ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 ~~~
 {: .language-bash}

 This is fine, but creates an issue with storage, particularly for large arrays.
-As we no longer need array b, we can get rid of it with del.
+As we no longer need array `b`, we can
+get rid of it with del.

 ~~~
 del b